vilhelmjosander/mobilio-menu/README.md

 <hr>

 ###### allowedTags(Array)
 An array containing nodenames of allowed elements.
 If the original menu contains an element which is not allowed, it will be removed along with all of it's children.
+Merges the user-specified array with the defaults.

 Defaults: ['DIV', 'UL', 'OL', 'LI', 'A', 'SPAN']